YingzhenLi/KDDCUP2013_SYSU/LDA/README.md

 NOTE: you should specify your database settings in the SETTINGS.json in PythonBenchmark directory.

+NOTE2: The newest version returned no error, but I think we should focus on how to cut the keywords out. -- yingzhen May 3 2013
 ---------------------------------------------------------------------

 ONLINE VARIATIONAL BAYES FOR LATENT DIRICHLET ALLOCATION